Flavour and Electroweak Precision Constraints on a Simplified Dark Matter Model with a Light Spin-0 Mediator: Introduction

-Apart from the flavour data, electroweak precision observables (EWPOs) play a crucial role in testing the allowed parameter spaces.
+Apart from the flavour data, electroweak precision observables (EWPOs), dipole moments of leptons and quarks play a crucial role in testing the allowed parameter spaces.
 These observables include measurements related to the properties of the W and Z bosons, such as their masses and decay rates, as well as other precision electroweak parameters.